airyhq/airy/docs/docs/api/endpoints/conversations.md

 `POST /conversations.read`

-Resets the unread count of a conversation and returns status code `202 (Accepted)`.
+Resets the unread count of a conversation.

 **Sample request**